Re-elect Irv Slosberg

 Irv passed legislation such as no trucks in the left two lanes on I-95, 24 hours a day; mandatory driver signals; and provided a surefire funding source for driver education by adding $5 to traffic citations.

 Other legislation he championed included harsher penalties for repeat DUI offenders, including breathalyzers installed in cars to start the ignition; and he extended the statute of limitations against the exploitation of the elderly bill.
 Irv brought in 24 million dollars of state funding for guardrails on Florida’s Turnpike and recently was part of a team that secured the installation of guardrails on State Road 80.
 He instituted vision tests for 80-year-old drivers; brought in 1 million dollars for the South County Jewish Federation Transportation Services for senior transportation; and 500 thousand dollars for healthcare funding for Holocaust survivors.
-Irv passed life-saving yellow dot legislation, secured funding to rebuild the 4th DCA, and passed a measure that allows district school boards to implement a safe driver toll-free telephone hotline to report improper driving or operation by a school bus drive.
+Irv passed life-saving yellow dot legislation, secured funding to rebuild the 4th DCA, and passed a measure that allows district school boards to implement a safe driver toll-free telephone hot-line to report improper driving or operation by a school bus driver.

 Irv wants to continue to serve as your voice in Tallahassee.
 A voice that echoes your concerns.
 A voice that matters.
 A voice that cares. #LetIrvServe